fnattino/veluwe-infrastructure/README.md

 ### Retrieve metadata records

 The metadata control files (MCFs) are hosted in a separate GitHub repository (see [veluwe-metadata][veluwe-metadata-repo]), which is a submodule of the current repository.
-Make sure to fetch the data:
+Make sure to fetch its data:

 ```shell
 git submodule update --init --recursive --remote